dengr1065/sb-editor/README.md

 -   `apiToken`: Token for shapez.io API, required to access puzzles.
 -   `puzzleWatchlist`: List of channel IDs to automatically run sbe:puzzle in.
 -   `viewerAccessRoles`: List of role IDs permitted to use shape viewer.
+-   `antiSpamEnabled`: Controls automatic spam detection.
+-   `antiSpamRole`: If automatic spam detection is enabled, specify a role ID to assign here.

 ---